 Whilst all of the Sanofi pharmaceutical sponsored clinical trials have focused on Lantus administration being only once a day and it is marketed heavily as a once per day insulin in reality you can take Lantus twice a day and many people need to.
 Some studies have suggested 30-40% of people require twice daily Lantus insulin (insulin glargine) in similar doses given 12 hours apart.

 To reduce the risk of hypoglycaemia with Lantus the best time to take Lantus is at night before bed with the dose based on lowering the fasting sugar level the next morning.
+It is therefore important to record fasting blood sugar levels to ensure the correct dose of Lantus is being taken.

 Because Lantus insulin is dissolved in an acidic liquid with a pH of 4 in the pen, when it is injected under the skin it can sting.
 Injecting any acid would be similar but fortunately this discomfort only lasts a short while.
 Once injected the pH quickly neutralises.